-TomoGAN - Extend use case - ADMM It has been applied to the joint ptycho-tomography problem for reconstructing the complex refractive index of a 3D object.
+TomoGAN - Extended use case 1 - Prior in ADMM It has been applied to the joint ptycho-tomography problem for reconstructing the complex refractive index of a 3D object. - There is a ptychography process to reconstruct projections needed for tomography. - Less datapoint results in noisier ptychography reconstruction and worse tomography images. - TomoGAN here was used to enhance tomography images.